Rehli Assembly constituency

 Rehli is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
 This constituency came into existence in 1951, as one of the Vidhan Sabha constituencies of Madhya Pradesh state.

 Overview

 Rehli (constituency number 39) is one of the 8 Vidhan Sabha constituencies located in Sagar district.
-This constituency presently covers the entire Rehli tehsil of the district.
+This constituency presently covers the entire Rehli And Garhakota tehsil of the district.

 Rehli is part of Damoh Lok Sabha constituency along with seven other Vidhan Sabha segments, namely, Deori and Banda in Sagar district, Malhara in Chhatarpur district and Pathariya, Damoh, Jabera and Hatta in Damoh district.

+Since 1985, this constituency has been the seat of minister Gopal Bhargava, who has won 9 elections from the constituency.